Creating a Memory Palace network can feel a lot like advanced math.

 As we speak.

-That’s what the Magnetic Memory Method is all about.
+And being present to what you can learn in the here and now is what the Magnetic Memory Method Masterclass is all about.